leeyanleryan/Leerically/aws.md

 ## CF Distribution
 - Go to CloudFront
 - Create a distribution
-- Add distribution name like <website>-website
+- Add distribution name like {website}-website
-- Add <website>.com to custom domain and subdomain www
+- Add {website}.com to custom domain and subdomain www
 - Specify Amazon S3 origin
 - Select S3 created earlier
 - If origin path not in root, type /web or whatever folder the site is in